Dfred/CollaSyst/README.md

 ## Use case: defining a new governmental policy
 For instance, a democratic government usually consists of 3 main bodies: Executive, Legislative and Judiciary.
 At the highest level of abstraction, these are 3 distinct abstract nodes linked together by many flows (money, decisions, people, etc.) CollaSyst thus allows descending one level of abstraction by zooming into any of these 3 nodes until it opens-up to reveal all its constitutive nodes and internal flows.
-One could then focus on a particular aspect of the exposed internals by filtering the visualisation with masks such as "all non-people" flows.
+One could then focus on a particular aspect of the exposed internals by filtering the visualisation with masks/filters such as: all "non-people" flows, or "activated every 2 years".

 Describing the current governmental system could be acheived through collaboration of non-experts and validating experts all of whom create nodes and their typed flows.
 Alledgedly non-experts would collaborate using general knowledge (for instance, basic individual tax system), whereas experts would review, fix and complete specific nodes belonging to their area of expertise.